12cwittwer/acap-sdk-custom-apps/https-upload/README.md

 - **avg_speed**: Average speed of vehicle while in the track area.
 Can be converted to m/s by dividing speed by 280.
 - **enter_speed**: Speed of the vehicle when it entered the track area.
 Can be converted to m/s by dividing speed by 280.
 - **exit_speed**: Speed of vehicle when it exited the track area.
 Can be converted to m/s by dividing speed by 280.
-- **enter_bearing**: Direction the vehicle is facing when it enters the track area in centiseconds.
+- **enter_bearing**: Direction the vehicle is facing when it enters the track area in centidegrees.
-- **exit_bearing**: Direction the vehicle is facing when it exits the track area in centiseconds.
+- **exit_bearing**: Direction the vehicle is facing when it exits the track area in centidegrees.
 - **flags**:

 ## Getting started